Liposuction Body Contouring

-- Liposuction eliminates fat from problem areas so that you can fit into clothing better and have a wider variety of options that flatter your figure.
-After liposuction, you can actually enjoy going shopping for new clothes or even looking through your closet knowing that your clothes will adorn your body in a more fetching way.
+- Fit into your clothes more comfortably: Liposuction eliminates fat from problem areas so that you can fit into clothing better and have a wider variety of options that flatter your figure.
+After liposuction you can actually enjoy going shopping for new clothes or even looking through your closet knowing that your clothes will adorn your body in a more fetching way.

-- You may have struggled for several months or even years to eliminate stubborn fat without success, and these enduring bulges may cause you to be self-conscious about your appearance.
-After liposuction, you will feel happy knowing you look good, which will help make you feel more comfortable in your own skin and give you the confidence you deserve.
+- Improve your confidence: You may have struggled for several months or even years to eliminate stubborn fat without success, and these enduring bulges may cause you to be self-conscious about your appearance.
+After liposuction you will feel happy knowing you look good, which will help make you feel more comfortable in your own skin and give you the confidence you deserve.

 Patients with localized pockets of fat that remain despite diet and exercise are good candidates for liposuction.
 Common areas are the neck, lower abdomen, flanks, and thighs.
 Liposuction is not a weight loss tool.

 Liposuction first involves instillation of a fluid mixture of anesthetic and adrenaline.
 This numbs the area and prevents bleeding.
 A blunt cannula, which is a thin hollow tube is then inserted through several tiny incisions in the skin.
 The cannula is connected to a vacuum device that removes the excess fat with a suctioning technique, and the result is more slender and attractive body contours.

 The maximum amount of fat that can be safely removed via liposuction is 5000 cc’s, or 5 liters.
 The more you take the more physical stress that is put on the body.
 Most patients have less than 2000 cc (2 L) removed.
 Liposuction should not be viewed as a form of weight loss; it is designed to remove localized fat that has been unresponsive to diet and exercise or that has been genetically predisposed to accumulate in a specific area.
 Patients should be as close to their ideal weight as possible before undergoing the procedure.